 Caring for a loved one with dementia can feel like a daily battle.
 You are dealing with the loss of the person you once knew.
 At the same time, you love them even as you adapt to their changes in behavior and learn to handle episodes of agitation and aggression.

 The challenges of dementia caregiving can break your heart on a regular basis.
 Executing simple tasks and scheduling events for a loved one can turn into a disaster.
 At times, your loved one’s behavior may be difficult to predict; dementia is cruel to both the person with dementia and to the caregiver.
-This blog posts outlines some strategies that can help you respond to the challenges of dementia in an effective and mindful way.
+This blog post outlines some strategies that can help you respond to the challenges of dementia in an effective and mindful way.

 Learning how to handle difficult behaviors caused by dementia will give you the ability to enjoy spending time with your loved one.
 While dementia may take memories, it cannot take the love shared between you and your loved one.
-Research has shown that people with dementia will still feel love and happiness even after they have forgotten an specific visit or experience (1).2 Love remains.
+Research has shown that people with dementia will still feel love and happiness even after they have forgotten a specific visit or experience (1).2 Love remains.
 That is your defense against dementia, both for you and your loved one.

 These five methods to calm agitation and aggression will give you a way to focus on the love in your relationship.
-At the core of these five strategies is find effective ways to communicate (2).
+At the core of these five strategies is effective ways to communicate (2).
 Keep that in mind as you read further.
 With these in your arsenal, you will be able to build on the bond you and your loved one share.

 1. Stay Calm